Maine has yet to legalize sports betting. That said, the state has come about as close as it possibly could to doing so.

 However, Mills was unmoved by such projections and, citing concerns with problem gambling, vetoed the bill.
 Employing a legislative technicality, Mills was able to wait six months until January 2020 to issue her veto.

 An override vote then followed in both the House and Senate.
-Leading up to that vote, Maine’s commercial casinos expended energy lobbying against the sports betting law, which they opposed.
+Leading up to that vote, the state’s commercial casinos expended energy lobbying against the Maine sports betting law, which they opposed.

 The Senate voted 20-10 in favor, exactly the two-thirds needed for an override.
 But the House only voted 85-57 to pass the bill.
 That was 10 votes shy of the two-thirds majority, and the override of the veto failed.